luntergroup/smcsmc/docs/source/getting_started.rst

                 emiterN/
                         chunkN.out
                         chunkN.stdout
-                        chunk.stderr
+                        chunkN.stderr
                         chunkfinal.out
                 merged.seg
                 merged.map
                 result.log
                 result.out

 If you are following this tutorial and are only using a single input :code:`seg` file, you will not see :code:`merged.seg` or :code:`merged.map` as there was no need to generate them.
-The output for each chunk is given, along with stdout and sterr, and results are aggregated over all chunks each epoch into :code:`chunkfinal.out`.
+The output for each chunk is given, along with stdout and sterr, and results are aggregated over all chunks in :code:`chunkfinal.out`.
 The final epoch will be post processed into :code:`result.out`.
 Output and debugging information along with useful information to help interpret the results of your model are given in :code:`result.log`.

 An example of a `results.out` file is given here: